 Hiding prices in WooCommerce, how to build a trade only catalog or buying site for free.

-Interestingly enough it’s not a paid for extension for WooCommerce, no sir.
+Interestingly enough it’s not a paid for an extension for WooCommerce, no sir.
 It’s a free plugin to hide prices, hide the add to cart button and more.
 Is it any good though?
-Let’s find out shall we?
+Let’s find out, shall we?

 Why would you want to hide prices in WooCommerce?